JornWildt/Mason/Documentation/Mason-draft-2.md

 #### `@description` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It contains descriptive text.

-#### `@navigation` (optional)
+#### `@controls` (optional)
 This property is OPTIONAL.
-If present it MUST be an object with links.
-It defines links to other resources that are relevant for client developers - for instance API documentation or terms of service.
-This property may also contain other navigational elements than links if necessary (but it is not recommended).
+If present it MUST be an object adhering to the same rules as the top `@controls` object.
+It can for instance contain links to other resources that are relevant for client developers such as API documentation or terms of service.
+This property may also contain other control elements than links.

 ## Property name `@namespaces`